chaner/takehome/README.md

 * `FetchUrlExecution` time checking and record creation could live on the consumer instead, to control load on the db a bit better.
 * I didn't have time to write any nice serializers, so it's just outputs whatever the database gives us.
 * There's no pagination on the list endpoint
+* I haven't tested if the build to js actually works.
+I only used dev mode with ts-node.